noureddin/recite/README.md

 2. Opt-in audio recitation after completing every ayah, in either mode.
 (It can optionally be made _before_ every ayah, which is called the "teacher mode".)

-3. Night mode, in addition to the default light mode.
+3. Night mode, in addition to the light mode, with your system preference as the default, but easy to change.

-4. The ability to quiz yourself on any number of consecutive ayat, including for example a number of complete suar, an entire juz that starts in a sura and ends in another, etc.
+4. The ability to quiz yourself on any number of consecutive ayat, including for example a number of complete suar, an entire juz that starts in the middle of a sura and ends in the middle of another, etc.

 5. Tajweed&ndash;color-coding in the No-typing Uthmani mode, or with no colorization.